ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-responsive.md

 	The CKBox file manager is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.
 </info-box>

-For detailed information on how to configure and use CKBox, please refer to the {@link features/ckbox CKBox file manager} guide.
+For detailed information on how to configure and use CKBox, please refer to the {@link features/ckbox#installation CKBox file manager} installation guide.

 ## Contribute